borntofrappe/flutter-dev/counter/README.md

 ![Counter app](https://storage.googleapis.com/cms-storage-bucket/740d82517a6f13db51bd.png)

 The goal of this project is to recreate the application focusing on the feature first and the overall design second.
+Data is persisted through [`shared-preferences`](https://pub.dev/packages/shared_preferences).

-## counter
+## Counter

+> refer to `counter.dart`

 The first step is creating a stateful widget, keeping track of a counter variable.